 - An interface class

-- may extend zero or more interface classes;
+- o may extend zero or more interface classes;

 - may not implement an interface class

 - o may not extend a non-interface class.

 - A class or virtual class

-- \circ may extend at most one other class or virtual class;
+- may extend at most one other class or virtual class;

-- $\circ \quad \text{may implement zero or more interface classes;} \\$
+- o may implement zero or more interface classes;

 - may not extend an interface class.

-- o may both extend a class and implement interface classes
+- \circ may both extend a class and implement interface classes

-Conceptually an extension is considered a means to extend the content of the parent class while an implements is considered a contract on behalf of the implementing class to supply the definition of the interface class.
+Conceptually an extends is considered a means to extend the content of the parent class while an implements is considered a contract on behalf of the implementing class to supply the definition of the interface class.
 Whenever the keyword implements is used the implementing class shall supply a definition or an error will be issued.
 An interface class may be extended to an interface class, meaning that the sub interface class can have additional methods outlined but may not define any of them.
 A virtual class can extend one class and/or implement one or more interface classes.
 Because virtual classes are abstract they may or may not choose to fully define the methods from their parent class.
-Therefore virtual classes may provide a means to create partial implementations of classes (See 8.25.5 Partial implementations).
-A class can only implement interface classes.
+Therefore virtual classes can only implement interface classes.
 It shall be an error to extend a class from an interface class.

-The following example shows the case where a class is both extending a base class and implementing two interface classes:
+The following example a class is both extending a base class and implementing two interface classes: